firebase/quickstart-unity/remote_config/testapp/readme.md

       into the folder.
       - NOTE: `GoogleService-Info.plist` can be placed anywhere under the `Assets` folder.
-  - Optional: Update the Project Bundle Identifier
+  - Optional: Update the Project Bundle Identifier.
-    - If you did not use `com.google.firebase.unity.remoteconfig.testapp` as the iOS bundle ID when creating your app in the Firebase Console then you will need to update the sample's Bundle Identifier.
+    - If you did not use `com.google.firebase.unity.remoteconfig.testapp` as the Apple bundle ID when creating your app in the Firebase Console, you will need to update the sample's Bundle Identifier.
       - Select the `File > Build Settings` menu option.
-      - Select `iOS` in the `Platform` list.
+      - Select `iOS` or `tvOS` in the `Platform` list, depending on your build target.
-      - Click `Player Settings`
+      - Click `Player Settings`.
-      - In the `Settings for iOS` panel scroll down to `Bundle Identifier` and update the value to the `iOS bundle ID` you provided when you registered your app with Firebase.
+      - In the `Settings for iOS` or `Settings for tvOS` panel, scroll down to `Bundle Identifier` and update the value to the `iOS bundle ID` you provided when you registered your app with Firebase.
-  - Build for iOS
+  - Build for iOS or tvOS.
     - Select the `File > Build Settings` menu option.
-    - Select `iOS` in the `Platform` list.
+    - Select either `iOS` or `tvOS` in the `Platform` list.
-    - Click `Switch Platform` to select `iOS` as the target platform.
+    - Click `Switch Platform` to enable your selection as the target platform.
     - Wait for the spinner (compiling) icon to stop in the bottom right corner of the Unity status bar.
     - Click `Build and Run`.